Building Secure Agent Skills

 Credentials, API keys, and permission scopes.
 A compromised skill inherits every secret the agent can reach.

 A Snyk audit of 3,984 agent skills found 36.82% contain at least one security flaw and 13.4% have critical issues including credential theft and data exfiltration (source: Snyk ToxicSkills, Feb 2026).
+Learn more about agent security threats.

 Second-order risk: downstream propagation

 Skills removed from one marketplace remain discoverable through downstream registries that automatically index upstream repositories.
 Removal does not equal mitigation.
 Pluto Security researchers demonstrated this with backdoored skills distributed via ClawHub that persisted in SkillsMP after the originals were taken down (source: Pluto Security, Feb 2026).
+This is why continuous monitoring matters.

 Skill verification checklist